Scrabble variants: Ecological Scrabble

 The name of this variant stems from the fact that the blank tiles can be recycled.
 If a blank is played, any player may remove it from the board at the start of their turn and replace it with the letter it was declared to represent.
 For example, if PEAk is played (with a blank K), a player may take the blank and lay an actual K in its place.
 However, they may not replace it with any other letter that would form a valid word, such as L (PEAL), R (PEAR), S (PEAS), or T (PEAT).

 Solitaire Scrabble

 Solitaire Scrabble follows the same rules and word acceptability as normal Scrabble, but there is only one player.
 Solitaire Scrabble can be played against a clock, trying to get the most points in a certain length of time or for highest maximum score.

-Speed Scrabble

-All tiles are arranged face down in a communal draw pile, in the center of the table.
-Around this pile, each player has their own private board.
-The board is imaginary.
-There are no double or triple letter or word score bonus squares.
-Rather, the player simply arranges their tiles into a valid scrabble board in front of them.

-Each player starts with 7 tiles, face down.
-The game begins with all players flipping their tiles face up.
-There is no turn taking.
-Players work to arrange all their active tiles into a legal Scrabble board.
-Duplicate words are not allowed.
-Nothing is permanent about a player's board.
-They may rearrange some or all of their tiles at any time.

-Once all their active tiles are in play, a player says "Go", at which point every player must draw two more tiles from the communal draw pile.

-Play ends when a player says "Go" but the draw pile is exhausted.

-Players with unplayed tiles must subtract them from their score.

-Strategies: go for speed and flood other players with a backlog of drawn tiles.
-Or, optimize your board for points, knowing you won't go out first.

 Tag Team

 This variant is played with two teams of two players each, with each player possessing his/her own rack.
 On each team's turn, one of the players makes a play, followed immediately by a play by the teammate.
 Set-ups are quite common; a team set up a 302-point triple-triple MENAZo(N)S at the 2010 National Scrabble Championship's Tag Team Tournament.